 • Take surveys and view the results (coming soon)

 • Learn about and discuss the County’s historic preservation program

 • Share your ideas on preservation plan issues and strategies

 Maui County Council

-• Attend meetings and provide testimony
+• Attend meetings and provide input

 • Look for project and event updates on Facebook and Instagram